 Note: Because a student can participate (and be considered for a scholarship) in only one specific competition year, the year in which the student takes the PSAT/NMSQT to enter the competition is very important.
 If there is a question about whether a student can participate in the National Merit Scholarship Program because his or her educational plans do not fit one of the preceding descriptions, or for any other reason, contact NMSC immediately.

 A student who does not take the PSAT/NMSQT because of illness, an emergency, or other extenuating circumstance, but meets all other requirements for NMSC program participation, may still be able to enter the competition.
 The student or a school official must write to NMSC as soon as possible after the PSAT/NMSQT administration to request information about procedures for alternate entry to the National Merit Scholarship Program.
 To be considered, a request must be postmarked no later than March 1 following the PSAT/NMSQT administration that was missed.
-The alternate entry request should include the name and address of the student; the contact information of the person making the request; the name, address, and code of the student's high school; and a brief explanation of why the student missed the PSAT/NMSQT.
+The alternate entry request should include the name and address of the student; the contact information of the person making the request; the name and address of the student's high school; and a brief explanation of why the student missed the PSAT/NMSQT.

 The earlier NMSC receives the written request, the greater the student's opportunities for meeting alternate entry requirements.
 Upon receiving and processing the request, NMSC will provide alternate entry materials, including instructions for program entry and a form that requires the signature of a school official.